xsherryhe/drop-down-menu/README.md

+This repository holds a custom npm package for creating a dropdown menu from DOM elements.

 To use this package:
 1) Use the dropDownMenu function by adding the following line at the top level of your code:
   `import dropDownMenu from 'drop-down-menu';`